CraigKnoblauch/portfolio/notes/camera-pathing.md

 - [ ] Last used camera is defined as the last camera where the configuration was stable for at least 1 second.

+### Implemented singley-linked backward list and algo
+After implementing the first iteration I realized a breaking case:

+What if the user moves the camera, lets it rest, then moves it again and lets it rest, and then moves it again.
+In this case, the camera will return to a user defined position.
+That's not desired behavior.
+To fix that, we will need to know if the current camera in use is a defined camera.

+By default, perspective cameras do not have names.
+I could maintain a store of cameras....
+I just realized I don't even need to track the camera.
+If I need a store of cameras anyway to solve this problem, I could do this:
+1. Maintain a store of system cameras
+2. Have useSwitchCamera set the name of the render camera to be the name of the targetCamera once it's reached
+3. In useLastCamera, get the camera object from the store by name (User driven camera actions will never change the name).
+In fact you could skip the useLastCamera hook entirely and just get the camera by name from the store.